dubai03nsr/hanabi-learning-environment/hanabi_learning_environment/agents/rainbow/README.md

 ### Final project

-Run `sh scripts/rainbow.sh` to train the baseline model, cheating model, ToM-0 model, and ToM-1 model and plot the training trajectories.
+Run `sh scripts/rainbow.sh` to train the baseline model, cheating model, ToM-0 model, and ToM-1 model and plot the training trajectories in `rainbow_results/results.png`.